ryanallen/words-of-my-perfect-teacher/README.md

 That is the way to listen to the teaching.

 ## II.
 THE TEACHING ITSELF: AN EXPLANATION OF HOW DIFFICULT IT IS TO FIND THE FREEDOMS AND ADVANTAGES

+The main subject of the chapter is explained in four sections: reflecting on the nature of freedom, reflecting on the particular advantages related to [Dharma](#dharma), reflecting on images that show how difficult it is to find the freedoms and advantages, and reflecting on numerical comparisons.

 ---